 Abstract

-Indonesia is a major producer of spices in the world.
-Bangle is one of the traditional medicines that some people have heard has beneficial effects on the body.
-Although the bangle has a lot to offer in terms of content and advantages, there is still a huge gap in market demand, which is caused by the cultivation method's shortcomings.
-One way to boost the bangle plant's productivity is to provide manure.
-The goal of this study was to establish the ideal manure dosage for bangle plant growth, rhizome yield, and secondary metabolic antioxidant content.
-The study employed a Randomized Block Design (RAK), with one treatment consisting of organic fertilizer in the form of cow and chicken manure, and the levels were divided into seven, namely P0 (control), P1 (cow manure 20 tons/ha), P2 (cow manure 40 tons/ha), P3 (cow manure 60 tons/ha), P4 (chicken manure 20 tons/ha), P5 (40 tons/ha of chicken manure), and P6 (60 tons/ha of chicken manure), and then repeat four times.
-Data analysis in the form of qualitative and quantitative data.
-DMRT level 5% is further tested quantitatively using analysis of variance, while qualitative data is collected using the descriptive method.
-The study's findings indicate that a cow manure dose of 60 tons/ha is the best dose for plant growth, as measured by an average height increase of 42.78 cm, an increase in the number of leaves (116.65 pieces), and an increase in the number of tillers (14.45 pieces) at 18 weeks after planting.
-A dose of 60 tons/ha of chicken manure produced the best root length of 41.03 cm.
-The highest dry and wet weight yields, of about 179.75 g and 822 g, respectively, came from the rhizome weight of cow manure at a dose of 60 tons/ha.
-The highest secondary metabolic levels in each parameter are found in dry rhizomes (phenolic 202.79 mg/L, flavonoid 181.91 mg/L, and tannin 5406.33 mg/L), and wet rhizomes (phenolic 178.56 mg/L, flavonoid 104.39 mg/L) with the highest tannin compound at around 4144.83mg/L in chicken manure dose of 40 tons/ha.
-According to the antioxidant results, providing chicken manure at a dose of 60 tons/ha resulted in very strong antioxidant results in each of the wet and dry rhizomes, which were respectively 9.52 ppm and 8.06 ppm.
+Acid upland soil in Indonesia has a potential for agricultural development but it has constraints low of organic C , N, P and available P as well as the soil chemical properties have been degraded.
+The use of manure was an alternative to improve land productivity and crop yields.
+The objective of the study was to examine the effects of manure on chemical properties of ultisols, yield and secondary metabolic of zingiber montanum.
+The experiment was carried out at Research Laboratory Teluk Dalam in 2022 using randomized completely block design.
+The treatments are consisting of organic fertilizer in the form of cow and chicken manure, and the levels were namely P0 (control), P1 (cow manure 20 t/ha), P2 (cow manure 40 to/ha), P3 (cow manure 60 t/ha), P4 (chicken manure 20 t/ha), P5 (chicken manure 40 t/ha), and P6 (chicken manure 60 t/ha), and then repeated four times in 7 times of incubations.
+The results showed that the application of manure improved soil chemical characteristics and affected the yield of zingiber montanum.
+The addition of chicken manure 60 t/ha has the effect of increasing N and P of soil and cow manure 60 t/ha has the effect of increasing CEC of soil.
+And indicated that a cow manure dose of 60 t/ha is the best dose for plant growth, as measured by an average height increase of 42.78 cm, an increase in the number of leaves (116.65 pieces), and an increase in the number of tillers (14.45 pieces) at 18 weeks after planting.
+A dose of 60 t/ha of chicken manure produced the best root length of 41.03 cm.
+The highest dry and wet weight yields, of about 179.75 g and 822 g, respectively, came from the rhizome weight of cow manure at a dose of 60 t/ha.
+The highest secondary metabolic levels in each parameter were found in dry rhizomes (phenolic 202.79 mg/L, flavonoid 181.91 mg/L, and tannin 5406.33 mg/L), and wet rhizomes (phenolic 178.56 mg/L, flavonoid 104.39 mg/L) with the highest tannin compound at around 4144.83mg/L in chicken manure dose of 40 t/ha.
+According to the antioxidant results, providing chicken manure at a dose of 60 t/ha resulted in very strong antioxidant results in each of the wet and dry rhizomes, which were respectively 9.52 ppm and 8.06 ppm.

-Keywords: organic fertilizer, bangle, secondary metabolism
+Keywords: degraded soil, manure , soil chemical, ultisols

-Introduction
+Introduction in this section, the existing problems of the soils used for growing Zingiber must be described